globus-gladier/gladier-xpcs/xpcs_portal/README.md

 python setup.py develop
 ```

 Create the file below with Globus App credentials.
-These are required for
-login to work:
+Create credentials at
+https://developers.globus.org.
+Use the following settings:

+ * Leave *Native App* **unchecked**
+ * For redirect URI, use: `http://localhost:8000/complete/globus/`

+Add the Client ID and Client Secret to your local_settings.py file:
 ```
 # Place this file in xpcs_portal/testing/local_settings.py
 SECRET_KEY = 'you can do `openssl rand -hex 32` or just leave this as-is'